Crane Hotel Faralda – Industrial crane turned design hotel in Amsterdam Noord.

 Crane Hotel Faralda – Local Transport

 - Walking: Amsterdam Noord attractions such NDSM-werf and its art installations, and the monthly IJ Hallen flea market are a couple of minutes’ walk away.
 Other attractions in Amsterdam Noord require hiring a bicycle.
-If you take the ferry to Centraal Station, the attractions in the Medieval Centre and Red Light District are within easy walking distance; walkable to the historic canal ring.
+If you take the ferry to Centraal Station, the attractions in the Medieval Center and Red Light District are within easy walking distance; walkable to the historic canal ring.

 - Tram/Ferry: Amsterdam’s tram hub is in front of Centraal Station, with connections to every corner of the city.
 The nearest free ferry stop, Veer Buiksloterweg, is a 34-minute walk.